folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### TopBar

-A bar that goes over the top of the content area for the whole `patron` module, linking to various functionality and containing a search box to find particular patrons.
-Since this is a sibling of **PatronRouter**, it is rendered along with whichever of its subcomponents is selected by that router.
+A bar that goes across the top of the content area for the whole `patron` module, linking to various functionality and containing a search box to find particular patrons.
+Since this is a sibling of **PatronRouter**, it is rendered along with whichever of that router's subcomponents is selected.

 * Okapi data: none
 * Local state: none
-* Child components: **SearchBox**, perhaps also some Links or whatever the component library gives us that we'd use to link within the module
+* Child components: **SearchBox**; perhaps also some Links or whatever the component library gives us that we'd use to link within the module

 #### SearchBox

-The search box on the **TopBar**, it has a gear beside that drops out a **SearchSettings** panel.
-Submitting the form redirects to a route that includes `search/:query`.
+The search box on the **TopBar**.
+It has a gear symbol beside it ("settings") that drops out a **SearchSettings** panel which is not displayed until that symbol is clicked.
+Submitting the form redirects to a route that includes `search/:query`, resulting in the **SearchResults** component being displayed by the router.

 * Okapi data: search completions past three characters
-* Local state: search settings (per-page, sort order, etc) (R = read-only), recent searches (prioritised in the completions)
+* Local state: search settings (per-page, sort order, etc) (R), recent searches (prioritised in the completions)
 * Child components: **SearchSettings**

+> ISSUE: how do we arrange for the **SearchSettings** panel to be
+> displayed only when the gear symbol is clicked?

 ##### SearchSettings

-Settings for patron search, might also include which fields for the search
+Settings for patron search, such as how to sort the search results, how many results to show on each page, which fields to includ in the search, etc.

 * Okapi data: none
 * Local state: search settings (per-page, sort order, etc) (CRUD)
 * Child components: various controls

+> ISSUE: how do we arrange for the **SearchSettings** panel to be
+> floated above other content?
+Where is this display characteristic
+> specified?

 ### PatronRouter